keatonkraiger/Pressure_Video_Synching/README.md

   |  |  |-OM1_Original_Pressure.mp4
 ```

 **Important**: The above code assumes the foot pressure is recorded at 100fps.
+If it is not, you'll need to adjust this manually.

 ## Data Synchronization